-Southern District of New York Filing Rules
+Southern District of New York Local Rules and Judge Filing Requirements

 Use Westlaw citations for unreported cases when possible.